Iryna Venediktova: International cooperation

-In her work as Prosecutor General, Iryna Venediktova paid great attention to the development of international relations and interaction with EU institutions and law enforcement agencies in Europe and the United States.
+In her work as Prosecutor General, Venediktova paid great attention to the development of international relations and interaction with EU institutions and law enforcement agencies in Europe and the United States.

 During her work, level of international legal cooperation, as well as number of extradition and granting of a persons requested for prosecution from the competent authorities of other countries has increased.

 Also during this period, the Office of the Prosecutor General conducted with law enforcement agencies of foreign states large-scale special operations to expose cyber groups.
-The largest is Emotet operation against a group of hackers who, with the help of the world’s most widespread malware, caused $2.5 billion in damages.
+The largest is the Emotet operation against a group of hackers who, with the help of the world’s most widespread malware, caused US$2.5 billion in damages.

-In November 2021, the Office of the Prosecutor General under the leadership of Iryna Venediktova in pursuance of the request for international legal assistance, for the first time, handed over to foreign colleagues – the Federal Republic of Germany, evidence in the form of movable property – rare cars of elite brands worth more than 1 million euros.
+In November 2021, the Office of the Prosecutor General under the leadership of Venediktova in pursuance of the request for international legal assistance, for the first time, handed over to foreign colleagues – the Federal Republic of Germany, evidence in the form of movable property – rare cars of elite brands worth more than 1 million euros.

-In December 2021, Iryna Venediktova made the first, since 2002, working visit of the Prosecutor General of Ukraine to the United States Department of Justice, where she discussed important issues of bilateral cooperation in the field of combating crime.
+In December 2021, Venediktova made the first, since 2002, working visit of the Prosecutor General of Ukraine to the United States Department of Justice, where she discussed important issues of bilateral cooperation in the field of combating crime.

-In 2021, at the initiative of the Office of the Prosecutor General under the leadership of Iryna Venediktova, the International Cyber Security Forum and the International Forum “Kleptocracy and International Financial Flows” were organized and held.
+In 2021, at the initiative of the Office of the Prosecutor General under the leadership of Venediktova, the International Cyber Security Forum and the International Forum "Kleptocracy and International Financial Flows" were organised and held.

 War Crimes

-The Department of War of the Office of the Prosecutor General was under the direct supervision of Prosecutor General Iryna Venediktova from June 30, 2021.
+The Department of War of the Office of the Prosecutor General was under the direct supervision of Prosecutor General Venediktova from 30 June 2021.
 The International Council of experts on crimes committed throughout armed conflict was established at the Office of the Prosecutor General, which has institutionally strengthened the capacity of prosecutors.

-On the initiative of Venediktova back in the summer of 2021, specialized investigative units were created for war crimes in the SBU and in the National Police.
+On the initiative of Venediktova back in the summer of 2021, specialised investigative units were created for war crimes in the SBU and in the National Police.

 Prosecutor General Venediktova initiated in August 2021 the beginning of declassification of the Ilovaisk case as an important element of justice of transitional period in the context of the ongoing armed conflict with the Russian Federation – the right on truth.

-Iryna Venediktova also actively cooperated with the Office of the Prosecutor of the International Criminal Court.
+Venediktova also actively cooperated with the Office of the Prosecutor of the International Criminal Court.
 The Prosecutor General’s Office sent him regular information reports on the crimes of the Russian Federation in the Crimea and in the Donbas.
 Thanks to these materials, at the end of 2020, the ICC Prosecutor decided to finish the preliminary study in the case "situation in Ukraine" and stated the existence of grounds for starting a full-fledged investigation.